TehRabbit/ComfyEdit-By-TehRabbit/README.md

 Credits to the Original Creator: NYRI4 https://github.com/NYRI4/Comfy

+How to install:
+- Downlaod the css file (ComfyEdit_By_Tehrabbit.theme.css)
+- Import the downloaded css file into the discord themes folder
+- Done!

 Changes:
 - Recolor change of the whole theme and accents
 - changed profile pictures to be round